To Infinity and Beyond

 1. The email was leaked to the Los Angeles Times and circulated online, this provoked Jobs to go ballistic

-2. The assessment of Finding Nemo by the executives at Disney turned out to be wrong, very worng.
+2. The assessment of Finding Nemo by the executives at Disney turned out to be wrong, very wrong.

 Finding Nemo became Pixar’s (and Disney’s) biggest hit thus far.
 It easily beat out The Lion King to become, for the time being, the most successful animated movie in history.
 It grossed $340 million domestically and $868 million worldwide.
 Until 2010 it was also the most popular DVD of all time, with 40 million copies sold, and spawned some of the most popular rides at Disney theme parks.